hrvach/deskhop/README.md

 ## Shortcomings

+- NOTE: Both computers need to be connected and powered on for this to work (as each board gets powered by the computer it plugs into).
 - Code needs cleanup, some refactoring etc.
 - Occasional bugs and weird behavior.
 - Not tested with a wide variety of devices, I don't know how it will work with your hardware.